tony-aw/tinycodet/README.md

 ```

 Doing the above, instead of attaching a package using `library` or
-`require`, can (sometimes) be quite beneficial (i.e. prevent overlapping
+`require`, can (sometimes) be quite beneficial: i.e. prevent overlapping
 namespaces, prevent overriding base/core R functions, prevent polluting
-the namespace, clarify which function came from which package).
+the namespace, clarify which function came from which package.

 Loading a package alias does have some drawbacks.
 One is that you cannot
 easily import multiple packages under the same alias.
 While one would